JonMasterson/WP-Font-Awesome-Icons/README.md

 You can use a shortcode in your posts, pages and even widgets to display a Font Awesome icon.

-`[icon name=name-of-icon]` is the shortcode format, where "name-of-icon" is class of the icon you would like to use.

 **Examples**

 Pencil icon